e-j-w/LevelUp/README.md

 **.mca** - An .mca file is simply a 2D array of integers, with the first index denoting a spectrum number (up to 100) and the second index denoting a bin number (up to 32768).

+**.fmca** - An .fmca file has the same format as .mca except it uses floats rather than integers.

-**.spe** - An .spe file is the data type written by radware when using the 'ws' command in gf3.
+**.spe** -  Spectrum format used by the RadWare software package (available at: https://radware.phy.ornl.gov/), for example when using the 'ws' command in gf3.